tj/mad-pages/node.debugger.md

 The V8 debugger can be enabled and accessed either by starting Node with the `--debug` command-line flag or by signaling an existing Node process with `SIGUSR1`.

+Once a process has been set in debug mode with this it can be connected to with the node debugger.
+Either connect to the `pid` or the URI to the debugger.
+The syntax is:

+* `node debug -p <pid>` - Connects to the process via the `pid`
+* `node debug <URI>` - Connects to the process via the URI such as localhost:5858